cjbarrie/ED-AMWs/01_scraping_APIs/02_scraping_APIs.md

   )
 ```

-Whereas here we are not specifying a search query and instead are requesting all tweets by users "@jack" and "@cbarrie" over the period January 1, 2020 to January 5, 2020.
+Whereas here we are not specifying a search query and instead are requesting all tweets by users "jack" and "cbarrie" over the period January 1, 2020 to January 5, 2020.
 Here, we set an upper limit of 1000 tweets.

 The search query and user query arguments can be combined in a single API call as so: